Terry Cyrille

 Served 1988-2012

-The majority of Armed Forces veterans make a smooth transition from military to civilian life, but some slip through the net and end up homeless.
-However, solutions are available and we believe if housing and homelessness staff all ‘Think Veteran’, we can reduce homelessness among veterans to as close to zero as possible.
+Most Armed Forces veterans make a smooth transition from military to civilian life, but some slip through the net and end up homeless.
+Download the No Homeless Veterans Toolkit now and let's reduce homelessness among veterans together.

 When someone approaches a Local Authority in housing need, it is vital to establish if that person has served in the Armed Forces so they can access the enhanced provision that is available to them.